 Zero Unique Opens

-If you see this on a consistent basis, likely the connection to Staffbase Email's servers is being blocked in your network.
+If you see this on a consistent basis, it's likely that the connection to Staffbase Email's servers is being blocked in your network.
 Either way, some investigation will be needed.

 Higher Unique Opens than Recipients

-Sometimes your Unique Open count will be higher than the number of recipients you sent to, especially when sending from your email client instead of directly from the web app.
+Sometimes your Unique Open count will be higher than the number of recipients you sent to, especially when sending with an add-in or extension instead of directly from the web app or Studio.

-If your organization is particularly good about reading their emails, this will almost always be the case.
-However, this is a symptom of users reading their emails on more than one device, as each open from a device will trigger a Unique Open.
+If people in your organization are particularly good about reading their emails, this will almost always be the case.
+However, this is a symptom of users reading their emails on more than one device.
 It's important to look at the trends of your metrics over time, as opposed to single sends as indicators.

-This could be due to low engagement, but when seeing a rate lower than 5%, likely means there are issues.
+This could be due to low engagement, but seeing a rate lower than 5% probably means that there are issues.
+A repeat rate of 35% is generally considered to be healthy and roughly average, but that can vary widely for different organizations.

-Did you send an email and the metrics still haven't shown any link clicks tracked?
-The first thing to check is whether the sender has Link Tracking enabled or disabled in their settings.
+If a tracked email contains links but no clicks are being recorded, the first thing to check is whether the sender has disabled Link Tracking in their add-in or extension settings.

-If they have it enabled, then the links themselves may have been bad.
-Check the links in the received email and ensure the tracking proxy was added (in blue).
-Also take a look at the content after url= and try that link - if it doesn't work, the link itself was the problem.
+If they have it enabled, then the cause of the issue may be the links themselves.
+Check the links in the received email and ensure the tracking proxy was added.

-If the link after url= doesn't work, the link you used in your email was broken.
-It's good practice to test all your links before putting them in an email, to ensure they'll work after sending.
+Also, try copying and pasting the link after url= into your browser.
+If there is an issue loading it, the link you used in your email was broken.
+It's good practice to test all your links before putting them in an email to ensure they will work after sending.